SAIL and Dav Developmental Robot Projects:

 SAIL on Oct.
-1, 1998 SAIL on Jan.
-22, 1999 SAIL on Aug.
-7, 2000 Dav on Jan.
-11, 2002 Dav on May 30, 2002 Dav on Aug.
-24, 2003
+1, 1998 | SAIL on Jan.
+22, 1999 | SAIL on Aug.
+7, 2000 | Dav on Jan.
+11, 2002 | Dav on May 30, 2002 | Dav on Aug.
+24, 2003 |

 Video segments for demonstration of SAIL and Dav developmental robots:

-In contrast with traditional thoughts that artificial intelligence should be studied within a narrow scope and that otherwise the complexity is out of control, the developmental approach aims to provide a broad and unified developmental framework, which is applicable to a wide variety of perceptual capabilities (e.g., vision, audition and touch), cognitive capabilities (e.g., situation awareness, language understanding, reasoning, planning, communication, decision making, task execution), behavioral capabilities (e.g., speaking, dancing, walking, playing music), motivational capabilities (e.g., pain avoidance, pleasure seeking, what is right and what is wrong) and the fusion of these capabilities.
-By the very nature of autonomous development, a developmental program does not require humans to manually model task-specific representation.
-Some recent evidence in neuroscience has suggested that the developmental mechanisms in our brain are probably very similar across different sensing modalities.
-This is good news since it means that the task of designing a developmental program is probably more tractable than traditional task-specific programming.
+A traditional common wisdom is that artificial intelligence should be studied within a narrow scope otherwise the complexity is out of hand.
+The developmental approach aims to provide a broad and unified developmental framework with detailed developmental algorithms, which is applicable to a wide variety of perceptual capabilities (e.g., vision, audition, and touch), cognitive capabilities (e.g., situation awareness, language understanding, reasoning, planning, communication), behavioral capabilities (e.g., speaking, dancing, walking, playing music, decision making, task execution), motivational capabilities (e.g., pain avoidance, pleasure seeking, what is right and what is wrong) and the fusion of these capabilities.
+By the very nature of autonomous development, a developmental program does not require humans to manually manipulate the internal content of the brain, which drastically reduces the man-hour cost of system development.
+This fully autonomous development inside the brain is also a great advantage for scaling up to human level performance.
+From the vast amount of evidence from natural intelligence, I predict that the singularity (machine is more intelligent than humans) will never happen in a general sense without autonomous mental development.

 A developmental robot that is capable of practical autonomous mental development (AMD) must deal with the following eight requirements: